The following opportunities are available for eligible religious and independent schools in New York State:

 Eligible applicants include public schools districts, BOCES and consortiums thereof.
 All public school district applicants, either independent or as part of a consortium, must give religious and independent schools within their boundaries the opportunity to participate.
 Religious and independent schools choosing to participate must be given the opportunity for meaningful and substantial involvement in the development of the proposal.
 The current grant period is from July 1, 2021 to June 30, 2024.
 All questions regarding LTG please email LTG@nysed.gov or contact the Office of Educational Design and Technology at (518) 474-5461 or firstname.lastname@example.org.

-Mandated Services Aid (MSA) is a state reimbursement program which began in 1974 for nonpublic schools that participate in certain mandates of the Commissioner regarding data reporting, pupil testing and pupil evaluation.
-In order to be eligible for reimbursement, a nonpublic school must provide instruction in accordance with section 3204 of the Education Law; require students to attend full time instruction according to section 3205 of the Education Law; not be the recipients of other State or local aid, directly or indirectly, (e.g. tuition payments); and be a not-for-profit corporation.
-The nonpublic must be recognized as a school by the filing of a BEDS report, and have met the all other requirements of the mandate(s) in a timely fashion; and be able to produce documentation (if necessary) to satisfy the requirements of the mandate.
+Mandated Services Aid (MSA) is a state reimbursement program which began in 1974 for religious and independent schools that participate in certain mandates of the Commissioner regarding data reporting, pupil testing and pupil evaluation.
+In order to be eligible for reimbursement, a school must provide instruction in accordance with section 3204 of the Education Law; require students to attend full time instruction according to section 3205 of the Education Law; not be the recipients of other State or local aid, directly or indirectly, (e.g. tuition payments); and be a not-for-profit corporation.
+The religious or independent school must be recognized as a school by the filing of a BEDS report, and have met the all other requirements of the mandate(s) in a timely fashion; and be able to produce documentation (if necessary) to satisfy the requirements of the mandate.
 Currently, there are a total of 17 mandates for which schools may be eligible for reimbursement.
 Questions about filing for Mandated Services are handled by the MSA-CAP Office.

 Contact Information for Mandated Services Aid and Comprehensive Attendance Policy: